oguzzdn/ReadingIsGood/README.md

 User can query orders with id and get all the details of the orders.

 User can get orders by a date interval.
-They must pass two date parameters without time, the start date and end date, respectively.
+They must pass two date parameters, the start date and end date, respectively.
 ## Stats Endpoint
 - Stats Endpoint: